baca217/checkers/README.md

 ------------------
 Main function class can be found under checkers/src/checkersGame.java
 By running the main function the program will open a dialog for inputting the names of the players.
-Once that has been done a checkers board will appear will the two players can play a game of checkers.
+Once that has been done a checkers board will appear where the two players can play a game of checkers.
 Object files for the checkers game can be found under checkers/src/checkers.
 Object files for the end game screen can be found under checkers/src/endGameScreen.
 Object files for the login screen can be found under checkers/src/login.